 Reed Rohlman’s journey to baseball stardom began at Byrnes High School in Moore, South Carolina, where he honed his skills and developed a passion for the game.
 In 2014, he joined the prestigious Clemson Tigers program, redshirting his freshman year before bursting onto the scene in 2015.
 That season, Rohlman achieved a remarkable feat, becoming only the second freshman in Clemson’s storied history to earn All-American honors.
 He hit an impressive .356, the third-highest average in the ACC, and drove in 58 runs, solidifying his place as one of the Tigers’ brightest young talents.

-Rohlman’s excellence continued in the following years, as he consistently delivered standout performances on the diamond.
+Rohlman kept shining in the seasons that followed, playing some of his best baseball.
 In 2017, he earned second-team All-American recognition after hitting a blistering .361 and helping lead the Tigers to the ACC championship under head coach Monte Lee.
 Rohlman’s stellar collegiate career culminated in his selection by the Kansas City Royals in the 35th round of the 2017 MLB Draft, where he spent three seasons honing his skills in the organization’s minor league system.

 Here’s a snapshot of Rohlman’s impressive college stats at Clemson:

 Rohlman’s former coaches, including Jack Leggett, who guided him during his first two seasons at Clemson, spoke glowingly of his talent and character.
 “He was a very good player and even more of a good person,” Leggett said.
-“He always had a smile on his face and was a great teammate.
+“He made the locker room a better place—always smiling, always supporting everyone else.
 Everybody enjoyed being around him.”

 The “Leftfield Jesus”